IFCA-Advanced-Computing/cstate/content/issues/2021-12-13-change-topology-network-ifca-rediris.md

 ---

-Network conectivity has been restored sucessfully at 8:35 am (Local Time).
+Network conectivity has been restored sucessfully at 8:35 (CEST).

 Services seems to be working fine.